Amphibian and Reptile Conservation Canada

 Saving Turtles at Risk Today Project

 The S.T.A.R.T.
-Project is a turtle conservation project in partnership with the Georgian Bay Turtle Hospital, the Canadian Wildlife Federation, and Laurentian University.
+Project is a turtle conservation project in partnership with the Georgian Bay Turtle Hospital, Laurentian University, and a number of regional conservation organizations.
 The project aims to reduce anthropogenic threats to the six turtle species (Spotted, Blanding’s, Map, Musk, Snapping, M. Painted) found within Muskoka, portions of Parry Sound and the Lake Simcoe watershed, through reduction of:

 Sciensational Sssnakes!!